Graduate Student Fellowship - J-PAL Global

 The Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT’s economics department announces a fellowship program offering financial support (tuition assistance of up to $12,000 and a stipend of $13,000) for one semester (approximately 4.5 months) for current PhD students.
 While preference will be given to students from economics programs, graduate students from other disciplines with strong quantitative and programming skills (STATA, R etc.) are welcome to apply.
 During the fellowship, students will work with some of J-PAL’s 150 affiliated professors from dozens of universities around the world, re-analyzing RCTs from scratch (starting with the creation of the data set from “raw survey” data, up to production of the final econometric analysis included in the working papers).
 The purpose of this fellowship is create a collaborative environment for reproducing and replicating the data analyses included in these studies.

 The fellowship will last one semester with the students expected to work remotely from their host university.
-Work would start in September 2017.
+Work would start January 2018.
 High-performing fellows may be eligible for an extension of the fellowship during subsequent semesters.
 Fellows will work under the overall guidance and supervision of JPAL’s Manager for Research Transparency, and in collaboration, where necessary, of the authors of the original paper.

 Visa sponsorship: J-PAL cannot provide visa sponsorship for this fellowship and, fellows must be authorized to receive tuition support or stipends from J-PAL.
 J-PAL will work with Fellows’ universities where appropriate.